openshift/osde2e/docs/Config.md

 # **Environment variable configuration**

 Some environment variables commonly used for pipelines under osde2e are indicated below.
-These flags or variables are shared by both osde2e and osde2ectl.
+These flags or variables are used by osde2e.

 ## Common Environment Variables